 It can be pretty isolating, especially in a busy and noisy environment, so it is imperative that you understand the steps needed to make the workplace accessible to them, and make their professional lives that little bit easier.
 It isn’t just a nice thing to do – by law, you have to make accommodations under various disability rules, so knowing what to do and putting these measures into place can stop you getting into hot water.
-Here are just a few things that you can do when dealing with employees hard of hearing.
+Here are 7 helpful things that you can do when dealing with employees hard of hearing.

 1. Talk to your employee